 Whenever I want to do my hair and protect my face from the harsh sun rays, I go with my trust roll-up sun hat.
 This hat is my favorite because it gives me the best of both worlds, a cute hairdo, and sun protection!

-Definitely optional.
-I tend to skip jewelry on most days (even if I’ve packed it) because either it’s too hot/humid to want to deal with something sticking all over my neck, or I just forget to wear it.
+Unless there is a special event or a fancy dinner I plan to attend, I tend to skip jewelry on most days (even if I’ve packed it) because either it’s too hot/humid to want to deal with something sticking all over my neck, or I just forget to wear it.

 If you do plan on going out at night, you may want to bring more jewelry to complete those going-out looks.